 m.
 Individuals desiring to be included on the Commission's mailing list should so indicate by writing to the Secretary of the Commission.

 n.
-Competing Preliminary Permit—Anyone desiring to file a competing application for preliminary permit for a proposed project must submit the competing application itself, or a notice of intent to file such an application, to the Commission on or before the specified comment date for the particular application (see 18 CFR 4.36).
-Submission of a timely notice of intent allows an interested person to file the competing preliminary permit application no later than 30 days after Start Printed Page 14673the specified comment date for the particular application.
+Competing Preliminary Permit: Anyone desiring to file a competing application for preliminary permit for a proposed project must submit the competing application itself, or a notice of intent to file such an application, to the Commission on or before the specified comment date for the particular application (see 18 CFR 4.36).
+Submission of a timely notice of intent allows an interested person to file the competing preliminary permit application no later than 30 days after the specified comment date for the particular application.
 A competing preliminary permit application must conform with 18 CFR 4.30(b) and 4.36.

 q.
-Proposed Scope of Studies under Permit—A preliminary permit, if issued, does not authorize construction.
-The term of the proposed preliminary permit would be 36 months.
+Proposed Scope of Studies under Permit: A preliminary permit, if issued, does not authorize construction.
+The Start Printed Page 43733term of the proposed preliminary permit would be 36 months.
 The work proposed under the preliminary permit would include economic analysis, preparation of preliminary engineering plans, and a study of environmental impacts.
 Based on the results of these studies, the Applicant would decide whether to proceed with the preparation of a development application to construct and operate the project.

 Comments, protests and interventions may be filed electronically via the Internet in lieu of paper; See 18 CFR 385.2001 (a)(1)(iii) and the instructions on the Commission's Web site under “e-filing” link.
 The Commission strongly encourages electronic filing.

 s.
-Filing and Service of Responsive Documents—Any filings must bear in all capital letter the title “COMMENTS”, “RECOMMENDATIONS FOR TERMS AND CONDITIONS”, “PROTEST”, or “MOTION TO INTERVENE”, as applicable, and the Project Number of the particular application to which the filing refers.
+Filing and Service of Responsive Documents: Any filings must bear in all capital letter the title “COMMENTS”, “RECOMMENDATIONS FOR TERMS AND CONDITIONS”, “PROTEST”, “MOTION TO INTERVENE”, “NOTICE OF INTENT”, or “COMPETING APPLICATION”, as applicable, and the Project Number of the particular application to which the filing refers.
 Any of the above-named documents must be filed by providing the original and the number of copies provided by the Commission's regulations to: The Secretary, Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426.
 A copy of any motion to intervene must also be served upon each representative of the Applicant specified in the particular application.

 BILLING CODE 6717-01-P